 Rachel qualified in 1991 and has been teaching for over 25 years.
 Rachel is a highly skilled primary practitioner.
 She enjoys reading and writing.
-Rachel is a published author with Bloomsbury Books - 100 Ideas for Primary Teachers - Differentiation and is currently writing further publications linked to children`s emotional well-being and emotional intelligence.
+Rachel is a published author with Bloomsbury Books - 100 Ideas for Primary Teachers - Differentiation and is currently delivering training for schools on differentiation and emotional well-being.
 Rachel has delivered training to adults embarking on initial teacher training.

 Availability: Rachel is available daytime, evenings and weekends.

 Experience: Rachel has taught every year group across the primary age range.Contact this Tutor